email Mark Bishop

 hypochlorite

-If you memorize that nitrate is NO3, you know that NO2 is nitrite, because it has one less oxygen atom than nitrate.
-If you memorize that iodate is IO3, you know that IO4 is periodate, because it has one more oxygen than iodate.
+If you memorize that nitrate is NO3, you know that NO2- is nitrite, because it has one less oxygen atom than nitrate.
+If you memorize that iodate is IO3, you know that IO4- is periodate, because it has one more oxygen than iodate.

-Some polyatomic ions like HCO3, HSO3, and HSO4 also have nonsystematic names that are often used (Table 3).
+Some polyatomic ions like HCO3, HSO3, and HSO4- also have nonsystematic names that are often used (Table 3).
 You should avoid using these less accepted names, but because many people still use them, you should know them.

-Table 3 Systematic and Nonsystematic Names for Some Polyatomic Ions
+Systematic and Nonsystematic Names for Some Polyatomic Ions

 Formula

-Systematic (Preferred) Name
+Systematic

-Nonsystematic Name
+Nonsystematic name

 hydrogen carbonate